rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type CloudDirectSystemsInput.
 - Returns CloudDirectSystems.
-### computeclusterstatus
-Get details for the compute cluster

-Supported in v5.1+
-Get details for the compute cluster.

-- There is a single argument of type GetComputeClusterInput.
-- Returns ComputeClusterDetail.
 ### configuredgroupmembers
 Objects that match the specifications of a configured group.